bitsofcotton/goki_check_cc/README.md

 Searching the Internet more...

 # Preparing size for bump command
-We should use resize input with cleansl before to bump, resize output with cleans after doing bump.
+We should use resize input with cleanl before to bump, resize output with cleanc after doing bump.
 This is because original image don't have enough information for depth, so we should complement them by some of the internal status or function entropy.
 We're doing this only with function entropy, so sup of the image pixels they are meaningful exists.